Greens on toast with roasted garlic butter

 1/4 teaspoon pepper

-Crusty seeded bread or sourdough bread, toasted if desired
+Crusty seeded bread or sourdough bread, toasted if desired.

-NOTE: You can use any hearty green for this recipe including Kale, mustard greens or others.
+NOTE: You can use any hearty green for this recipe, including Kale, mustard greens or others.
 The greens should be tough and have a bite, as compared to soft spinach.

 Preheat the oven to 375 ° F.

 Start by roasting the garlic.
 Place the garlic on a piece of foil and spray with olive oil.
 Wrap tightly.
 Roast for 35-45 minutes until the garlic is soft and browned.
 Remove and cool.
-When you can work with the garlic, squeeze them out of the skins into a bowl.
+When you can work with the garlic, squeeze it out of the skins into a bowl.

 Heat the oil in a wide frying pan and add the Swiss chard, pepper and salt.
-Sauté till the chard is wilted but still looks fresh and green about 3-5 minutes.
+Sauté till the chard is wilted but still looks fresh and green, about 3-5 minutes.
 Remove and cool in a bowl.